awesome-automations/awesome-automations.github.io/_posts/design/2015-10-15-diy-surveillance-camera.md

 #
 subheadline: "DIY Surveillance Camera"
 title: "DIY Camera with Raspberry PI & WebCam"
-teaser: "Do you want to convert your old web camera as a smart surveillance Camera?
+teaser: "Do you want to convert your old web camera into a smart surveillance system?
 Learn how you can connect your old webcam to Raspberry Pi and make it a smart surveillance system here."
 comments: true
 categories:
   - diy